Want to start your chicken-raising journey in the beautiful state of Texas? First thing, first. Let us get you some chickens.

 Not the cheapest sellers around, but hey, you are getting a great buying experience.

 They do not ship.
 If you want to get some hens from Bird & Bee Farm, then you will have to take some time to drive by the farm.
-Do not forget your boxes!
+Don’t forget to bring your own boxes!
 It seems the hatchery does not provide them.

 Location: 1369 Co Rd 334, Rockdale, TX 76567